mitchest/BEES-ecocomp/README.md

 29 May: Sharing your knowledge (with R Markdown) - Alistair P

+12 June: Interactive graphics with RShiny - Will C

 #### Past sessions:
 1 May: R Troubleshooting Session
 Come along and share your problems, and see if we can solve them...